 Embeds the native java bindings into the produced jar file.

 - enable_lto (ON/off)

-- Enables the Link Time Optimization in the C++ compiler.
-This feature really speeds up the produced code, but it is fragile with older gcc versions.
+Enables the Link Time Optimization in the C++ compiler.
+This feature really speeds up the code produced, but it is fragile with older gcc versions.

 - enable_maintainer_mode (on/OFF)